swift-server-community/mqtt-nio/README.md

 Whoever subscribes to the "JSONTest" topic with a v5.0 client will also receive the `.contentType` property along with the payload.

+## Documentation

+You can find reference documentation for MQTTNIO [here](https://adam-fowler.github.io/mqtt-nio/).
+There is also a sample demonstrating using MQTTNIO within an iOS app found [here](https://github.com/adam-fowler/EmCuTeeTee)